MichelJuillard/dynare-michel/windows/README.txt

 as dynamic loadable libraries (DLL), located in the 'mex' subdirectory of your Dynare installation.

-If the DLL are correctly detected by Matlab or Octave, the following should be displayed when you launch Dynare:
+If the DLL are correctly detected by Matlab (R) or Octave, the following should be displayed when you launch Dynare:

   Configuring Dynare ...
   [mex] Generalized QZ.